surf-visualization/blospray/readme.md

 ## Goals and non-goals

-Non-goals are:
+The focus of BLOSPRAY is to provide rendering of scientific scenes in Blender, with a specific focus on volumetric data.
+XXX other OSPRAY features

+Goals:

+- Provide rendering through OSPRAY for scientific datasets

+Non-goals:

 - Compete with Cycles.
 Cycles has focus on production rendering of animation, artistic, etc.

-The focus of BLOSPRAY is to provide rendering of scientific scenes in Blender, with a specific focus on volumetric data.
-XXX other OSPRAY features

 ## Features